Gatsby-Lee/moonqueue/README.rst

 moonqueue
 =========

-MoonQueue is another Queue Library with Redis storage.
+MoonQueue is another Queue Library using Redis as storage.

 How to Install